-The Cardiff Centre for Crime, Law and Justice has an established international reputation for theoretically informed, policy focused, methodologically rigorous interdisciplinary research.
+We have an established international reputation for theoretically informed, policy focused, methodologically rigorous interdisciplinary research.

-The Centre is a joint venture drawing together colleagues from the School of Social Sciences (mainly those with an interest in criminology) and the School of Law and Politics (mainly those with an interest in criminal justice and security studies).
+We are a joint venture drawing together colleagues from the School of Social Sciences (mainly those with an interest in criminology) and the School of Law and Politics (mainly those with an interest in criminal justice and security studies).

-It has a broad research programme, with members actively exploring a range of topics around the relations between crime, security and justice.
-Key areas of research interest include:
+We hold regular workshops, seminars and feedback groups throughout the academic year.
+We have a broad research programme, with members actively exploring a range of topics around the relations between crime, security and justice.

 - urban security and community safety